What is OKR?

 Now consider a team that wants to increase the engagement with a digital service:

 Objective: Delight our customers

-- Increase average weekly visits to 3.3 per active user.
+- Improve average weekly visits per active user from X to Y.

-- Increase engagement (users that complete a full profile) to 75%.
+- Improve engagement (users that complete a full profile) from X to Y.

-Note that the Key Results define clearly what do we mean by “Delight our customers”.
-Another team or company could have the same Objective with completely different Key Results.
+Key Results are crucial.
+Most of all, they define what we mean by “Delight our customers.”
+A second team or company could use the same Objective with different Key Results.